Palindromicity of the numerator of a statistical generating function

 Therefore, given $\lambda,\mu \in \Par(a \times b)$, we have $d(\lambda,\mu) = |\lambda \smtriangle \mu|$.

 The upshot of this is that the Wiener index of $\Par(a \times b)$ equals the sum of the sizes of the symmetric differences of all ordered pairs.
-Translating between~\cite{Defant} and our present paper, this means that
+Translating between~\cite{Defant} and our present note, this means that

 (From now on we will need only the specialized shorthand $\Stri(a, b)$, since we consider ordered pairs of elements from the common set $\Par(a \times b)$.)
 By manipulating the generating functions of certain Motzkin paths, the authors of~\cite{Defant} derive the following formula (Thm.~1.2) for the Wiener index of $P_{a,b}$: